 And if you’re thinking you can just make up for that cost with new customers, think again.
 Turns out, it costs six to seven times more to acquire a new customer than it does to retain an existing one.

-Download this cheat sheet to learn how to make customers fall in love with you.
+Download this cheat sheet to learn how to improve customer loyalty and how to make customers fall in love with you.

 If you’re ready to help your customers fall in love with your business, then read on for ten ways to do just that.

 1. Recognize the Value of Word of Mouth Marketing.

 Great word of mouth (WOM) is a priceless asset for any small business, and word of mouth marketing (WOMM) is hands-down the most effective and reliable type of marketing.

 You know how the things you pay a lot of attention to and value most of all tend to increase in value?
 I’ve found that principle applies just as much to business as to the rest of life.

 In my experience, when I really focus on and value the things that positive word of mouth does for my brand — either this blog or any of the successful businesses I’ve co-founded — that word-of-mouth buzz tends to increase.

 So what exactly is word of mouth?
 How does it increase customer loyalty?
 And what does it have to do with making your customers fall in love with you?

 Ted Wright, WOMM pioneer and author of the book Fizz: Harness the Power of Word of Mouth Marketing to Drive Brand Growth, defines word of mouth marketing this way:

 Identifying your influencers and coming up with a story that is interesting, relevant and authentic that ladders back to qualities of your brand and then sharing that story as much as possible.